The Nest

 There are two types of foodies: foodies in the streets and foodies living on them 24/7.
 (I ought to know I exist for food.)
 If you are a member of the latter category, you may find it hard to live in a place with excellent restaurants but bad grocery stores, and that’s why Bedford is a great foodie town.

-Dobbs Ferry has much in common with Bedford regarding its food scene, and this beautiful town is known for attracting upscale people.
-Unsurprisingly, this almost certainly means you can find food with a classy feel.
+Dobbs Ferry has much in common with Bedford regarding its food scene.
+This beautiful town is known for attracting upscalewestchester county towns people, which unsurprisingly almost certainly means you can find food with a classy feel.
 Some of the more prominent names in the area include the breathtakingly modern Half Moon and the exceptionally patio-friendly Piccola Trattoria.

 If you want to give a more “New Yorker” take on things to try, check out the Parlor.
 This place gained serious fame for its Neopolitan pizzas and classic Italian fare.
 Oh, and if you’re a locavore, they have many farmers’ markets around the area.